dfinity/interface-spec/spec/index.md

         -   `error_code` (`text`): an optional implementation-specific textual error code (see [Error codes](#error-codes)).

 -   202 HTTP status with an empty body.
-This status is returned as a fallback mechanism for when a response from the canister was not produced in reasonable time.
+This status is returned as a fallback mechanism for when the canister call is running for more than one execution round.
 This implies that the request was accepted by the IC for further processing.
 Users should use [`read_state`](#http-read-state) to determine the status of the call.

 -   4xx HTTP status for client errors (e.g. malformed request).
 Except for 429 HTTP status, retrying the request will likely have the same outcome.